hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 ## The objectives of this workshop:

+- to solidify your understanding of accessing and adding elements to an HTML page using JavaScript.
 - to practice building a complete project
-- to solidify your understanding of accessing and adding elements to an HTML page using JavaScript.

-## Are you already familiar with this?
+## Are you already familiar with the this?

 Some potential challenge projects: